 1. Use the tool that developers use

 As a designer, the first step is to ask a simple question: ''How do you like working?”
 Many designers make the mistake of using tools or processes they are used to, or they have found success with a previous team.
 But things change quickly in software, and every command is unique.
+The future of banking software development solutions promises even greater innovation, as companies continue to invest in digital transformation to meet the evolving needs of their customers.

 Some teams like to create a consensus document to track down bugs or use software to find them.
 Some may even just send an email or use a flexible tool.

-The key to design success is not how good their techniques are, but how successful they are at interfacing their design so that the working design is as close to perfect as possible.
+The key to banking app design success is not how good their techniques are, but how successful they are at interfacing their design so that the working design is as close to perfect as possible.
 A truly good designer can adapt to any tool needed for effective design interaction—even if learning a new tool takes a little longer.
 This pays off in paving the road by reducing friction with software development.

 2. Participate in the full development cycle